 When to Enroll

-The best time to enroll in a Medigap plan is when you first start your Part B. When your Part B becomes effective, your 6-month open enrollment period for a Medicare Supplement plan beings.
-During this window, you’ll be able to enroll in any letter plan you choose without having to go through medical underwriting.
+When you first start your Part B, the best time to enroll in a Medigap plan.
+When your Part B becomes effective, your 6-month open enrollment period for a Medicare Supplement plan beings; during this window, you’ll be able to enroll in any letter plan you choose without going through medical underwriting.